High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 To extract the cross section, we determine the number of detected protons, the accumulated charge, and the various detector efficiencies, livetimes, and other correction factors.
 For each run, we calculate an effective charge, $Q_{\mbox{eff}}$, which is the measured beam charge, $Q$, reduced to account for any loss of events due to deadtime, inefficiency, and prescaling of the triggers:

-where the corrections applied above are the computer and electronic livetimes (CLT and ELT), VDC tracking efficiency ($\epsilon_{\mbox{VDC}}$), VDC hardware cut efficiency ($\epsilon_{\mbox{VDCH}}$), scintillator efficiency (product of $\epsilon_{S_1}$ and $\epsilon_{S_2}$), particle identification efficiency ($\epsilon_{\mbox{PID}}$), proton absorption correction ($C_{\mbox{Absorption}}$), target boiling correction ($C_{\mbox{TB}}$), and target length correction ($C_{\mbox{TL}}$).
+where the dimensionless corrections applied above are the computer and electronic livetimes (CLT and ELT), VDC tracking efficiency ($\epsilon_{\mbox{VDC}}$), VDC multiplicity cut efficiency ($\epsilon_{\mbox{VDCH}}$), scintillator efficiency (product of $\epsilon_{S_1}$ and $\epsilon_{S_2}$), particle identification efficiency ($\epsilon_{\mbox{PID}}$), proton absorption correction ($C_{\mbox{Absorption}}$), target boiling correction ($C_{\mbox{TB}}$), and target length correction ($C_{\mbox{TL}}$).
 Here $ps$ is the prescale factor and is defined as: the prescale factor $n$ for the trigger type T$_i$ ($i = 1,\cdots,5$) means that the Trigger Supervisor will read out every $n$th event of type T$_i$.
 Having applied these corrections and efficiencies to the beam charge, we refer to the corrected charge as the effective charge or $Q_{\mbox{eff}}$.
 Because the prescale differs for each trigger type, $Q_{\mbox{eff}}$ also differs.

 By applying the efficiency and other related corrections to the charge, we can simply sum the counts from different runs at the same kinematic settings and sum the combined $Q_{\mbox{eff}}$.
 In this way, pure counting statistics can be used for our individual LH2 and dummy runs, with weights applied only when making dummy and background subtractions.
+The target thickness is taken into account in the simulation, as it is used to normalize the number of scattering events and also used in calculating the radiative corrections.
+As a general data quality/consistency check, we also compare the run-by-run normalized yield for all runs at a given kinematic setting to ensure that there are not statistically significant jumps or outliers.
+An example of this, used to compare the normalized yield for runs at different beam currents, is shown in Sec.~\ref{tgt_boiling}.